 Surgical Information Systems (SIS), human enhancement

-software solutions for the perioperative process.
+a provider of software solutions for the perioperative process.
 Has recently honored several outstanding hospitals across the nation for excellence in operational, financial and patient safety initiatives at the company’s annual client congress in Atlanta.
 At the event, SIS recognized hospitals and health systems using SIS solutions to bring about remarkable results in their operating rooms.
 Three of the Client Recognition Awards were given to health care providers located in the South:

 Orlando Health Systems – Orlando, FL